Conquest of Granada and the End of al-Andalus.

 Why then should it have become necessary to conquer this tributary state in the late 15th century?
 Besides being a constant reminder of territorial rivalry, the kingdom of Granada clearly represented a different religion, and religion had again raised its ugly head at the eastern end of the Mediterranean.
 The fall of Constantinople –capital of Christian Byzantium– in 1453 to Ottoman Muslim armies was viewed as a major blow to Christendom and rekindled the crusading spirit throughout Europe.

 Papal appeals found immediate response in Spain with the taking of Gibraltar in 1462.
-By the time Ferdinand and Isabella took complete control of their respective kingdoms (Isabella became queen of Castile in 1474; Ferdinand became king of Aragón in 1479; in each other’s kingdom, they were consorts) that crusading spirit was fully alive.
-In 1486 they undertook a pilgrimage to Santiago –the home of that militant saint and Moor killer, Santiago Matamoros–to seek divine help in uniting their land under one religion.
+By the time Ferdinand and Isabella took complete control of their respective kingdoms (Isabella became queen of Castile in 1474; Ferdinand became king of Aragón in 1479) that crusading spirit was fully alive.
+In 1486 they undertook a pilgrimage to Santiago de Compostela –the home of that militant saint and Moor killer, Santiago Matamoros–to seek divine help in uniting their land under one religion.
 Shortly after, many soldiers wore crusader crosses on their uniforms.

 Of course, there were certainly practical benefits that were undoubtedly also on the Monarchs’ minds as they undertook the Holy War: